pxai/fjs/document/content/functionaljs.md

 https://codesandbox.io/s/fpjscurrying-97hte

 ## Example: increment
-The simplest example possible.
+This is the simplest example possible.
 We have a classic function that adds two values.
 ```JavaScript
 import R from "ramda";